 Why this is important?

-- 40 hours are spent on average mowing a home lawn.
-In order to offset the CO2 emissions from the average 10 gallons of gas required, eight 2” diameter sugar maple trees would need to be planted here in the northeast.
+- Lawnmowers account for 5% of the nation’s air pollution.
+Homeowner mowing consumes over 800 million gallons of gasoline annually, resulting in 7.1 million tons of CO2 emissions, and more than the entire state of Vermont emits.
+In 1 hour, a lawn mower produces as much air pollution as driving a car for 100 miles.
+In order to offset the CO2 emissions from the average 10 gallons of gas required annually, eight 2” diameter sugar maple trees would need to be planted here in the northeast.

 - 25%- 40% of landfill space is taken up by grass clippings from mowed lawns